-Boyce College's World Impact Center is an integral part of the Great Commission Center within the Billy Graham School of Evangelism and Missions.
-The key objectives of the World Impact Center are to serve as an information clearinghouse for missions, specifically related to the International Mission Board (IMB) and the North American Mission Board (NAMB), and to mobilize students for involvement in Acts 1:8 missions.
+Boyce College's World Impact Center (WIC) is an integral part of the Great Commission Center within the Billy Graham School of Evangelism and Missions.
+The key objectives of the World Impact Center are to serve as an information clearinghouse for missions, specifically related to the International Mission Board (IMB) and the North American Mission Board (NAMB) of the Southern Baptist Convention (SBC) and to mobilize students for involvement in Acts 1:8 missions.
+The WIC publishes a monthly missions newsletter, distributed among the entire student body and faculty/staff, designed to educate about global missions and promote missions involvement at the local, national and international levels.
 Both the World Impact and Great Commission Centers seek to facilitate a variety of mission experiences for Boyce students and their spouses.
-Most short-term trips are offered during the winter and summer terms and are available for academic credit.
-In recent vears students have served in Africa, Europe, Latin America, and Asia, as well as in local and national settings.
-For missions majors, the World Impact Center seeks to guide and assist students in securing placement for their missions internship.
+Most short-term trips are offered during the summer terms and are available for academic credit.
+In recent years, the WIC has sponsored Boyce-specific trips to Russia, India and Utah.
+In the coming year, the World Impact Center is planning trips for Argentina and Utah.